Error analysis for the Global Positioning System: Signal arrival time measurement

-This component of position accuracy can be improved by a factor of 10 using the higher-chiprate P(Y) signal.
+This component of position accuracy can be improved by a factor of 10 using the higher-chirprate P(Y) signal.
 Assuming the same one percent of bit pulse width accuracy, the high-frequency P(Y) signal results in an accuracy of $\frac {(0.01 \times 300,000,000\ \mathrm{m/s})} {(10.23 \times 10^6 / \mathrm{s})}$ or about 30 centimeters.
+The civilian L5 signal features the same increase in chirp rate.

+Carrier phase measurement

+More advanced GPS receivers measures of the phase of the signal's carrier wave in addition to the standard code phase measurement.
+Because the carriers are at a higher frequency (1.18-1.58 GHz), performing phase measurements on this signal would yield a 0.2 cm error using the same assumption of 1% phase error.
+The receiver needs to have a way to resolve the pseudorange ambiguity from the phase resetting every 19 cm.
+This is possible by comparing the phases of multiple satellites or with the help of a ground station with known location.

 Atmospheric effects

 Inconsistencies of atmospheric conditions affect the speed of the GPS signals as they pass through the Earth's atmosphere, especially the ionosphere.
 Correcting these errors is a significant challenge to improving GPS position accuracy.
 These effects are smallest when the satellite is directly overhead and become greater for satellites nearer the horizon since the path through the atmosphere is longer (see airmass).
 Once the receiver's approximate location is known, a mathematical model can be used to estimate and compensate for these errors.